NickCMoore/beeston-castle/TESTING.md

 * Error: Duplicate ID notice-copy.
 From line 140, column 33; to line 140, column 55 - changed these from ID to classes.
 * Error: End tag section seen, but there were open elements.
 From line 145, column 13; to line 145, column 22 - added missing </div> to code.
 * Error: Unclosed element div.
 From line 118, column 13; to line 119, column 56 - linked to the above, Added missing </div> tag.

+The same 1 remaining error occurred across all of the other site pages and was as follows:

+* Error: Stray end tag i. - this tag was removed from the HTML Header in the remaining pages.